Digital Transformation is not just a buzzword. It has become a key topic of discussion for businesses around the globe.

-Once you’ve ideated your story, analyzed challenges and the technology, documented the risks, it’s time to run a pilot test with the technology.
+Once you’ve ideated your story, analyzed challenges and the technology, and documented the risks, it’s time to run a pilot test with the technology.

 The tests will ensure that your stakeholders are ready for the DT journey and that your organization and employees know how to implement the project effectively.

 It is prudent that as a part of your digital transformation strategy, you keep analyzing the rollout.
 An excellent example is Artificial Intelligence (AI).

 If an organization devised to use AI as a part of a sales process, they might see some gains, but with further analysis, they may realize the need to automate even more of the sales process.

-Similarly, any DT strategy will be most useful when you analyze further.
+Similarly, any DT strategy will be most useful when you analyze it further.
 The initiative will help you run your business smoothly.

 The most critical element is the cultural aspects of transformation.
 The biggest mistake will be to overlook the cultural change in a digital transformation journey.